Scroll Down To Order

 Simply beautiful Country Road

 On this web page, I would like to share my thoughts on our U.S. team.
 (Press on the additional colored words which are links.)
 AND not just them, but what is occurring in the United States, where we call football a bit different than what the world calls football.
 Technically, I say it should be called soccer-football, but I will just use the word soccer.
-The tournament will end on July 15.
+The tournament will end on July 19.
+Semis July 14-15.
 On opening day Mexico 2 S. Africa 0 and S. Korea 2 Czech 1.
-As days fly by, sit back and wait for the passion to ignite if it hasn't already, for, despite airheads who will try to rip off the many, vaulted in their dreams of wild ticket prices, young and old are sensing something new in unexpected ways.
-Having fun together.
+As days fly by, sit back and wait for the passion to ignite if it hasn't already, for, despite airheads who will try to rip off the many, vaulted in their dreams of wild ticket prices, young and old are sensing something new in unexpected ways at the same moment a once-in-a-generational event happened here, Sail4th.
+For us celebrating the 4th is normal, but in 2026 it is with a kick, the 250th Anniversary.
+It became a special event in history for British and soccer visitors.
+More than history lessons from a book.
+Having a unique experience of fun together.

 Strongly recommended.
 Found in every supermarket; mainly in color.